survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

 You can execute the scripts defined this way through *npm run*.
-If you execute *npm run build* now, you should get a build at your output directory like earlier.
+If you execute *npm run build* now, you should get a build at your output directory just like earlier.

 This works because npm adds `node_modules/.bin` temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
 Unless Webpack is installed to the project, this can point to a possible global install.
-That can be potentially dangerous as it's a good idea to have control over the version of tools you are using.
+That can be potentially confusing.
+Prefer local installs over global for this reason.

-The scheme can be expanded further.
-Task runners, such as Grunt or Gulp, allow you to achieve the same while operating in a cross-platform manner.
+Task runners, such as Grunt or Gulp, allow you to achieve the same result while operating in a cross-platform manner.
 If you go through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
 To keep things simple, we'll be relying on it.

 ## Setting Up *webpack-dev-server*